Subchapter D. ANTHRACITE REFUSE DISPOSAL:

 § 88.321.
 Disposal of noncoal wastes.

-Noncoal wastes including, but not limited to, grease, lubricants, paints, flammable liquids, garbage and other hazardous wastes shall be disposed of or stored temporarily in accordance with the Solid Waste Management Act (35 P. S. § § 6018.1016018.1003) and the regulations promulgated thereunder.
-Storage shall be such that fires are prevented and that the area remains stable and suitable for reclamation and revegetation.
-Waste materials with low ignition points including, but not limited to, wood, cloth, waste paper, oil, grease and garbage may not be deposited on or near a coal refuse disposal pile.
+Noncoal wastes including, but not limited to, grease, lubricants, paints, flammable liquids, garbage and other hazardous wastes shall be disposed of or stored temporarily in accordance with the Solid Waste Management Act (35 P. S. § § 6018.101—6018.1003) and the regulations promulgated thereunder.
+Storage shall be in a manner that fires are prevented and the area remains stable and suitable for reclamation and revegetation.
+Noncoal waste materials including, but not limited to, wood, cloth, waste paper, oil, grease and garbage may not be deposited in a coal refuse disposal pile or impounding structure.

 § 88.322.
 Revegetation: general requirements.